apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 If there is a change, a rolechange event will be created to notify the controller to update the replica&rsquo;s role.
 This action is required if the component has defined roles.
 Otherwise, the replicas&rsquo; pods will have no role information after cluster creation, and services will not route to the replica correctly.
-Args for the action:
+Available variables for the action:
 - KB_POD_FQDN: The pod FQDN of the replica to check the role.
-If the action is implemented through a CDI GRPC plugin, this environment variable will be translated to the &lsquo;podIP&rsquo; argument.
 - KB_SERVICE_PORT: The port on which the DB service listens.
-If the action is provided by a CDI GRPC plugin, this variable will be translated to the &lsquo;servicePort&rsquo; argument.
-- KB_SERVICE_USER: The username used to access the DB service and retrieve the role information with sufficient privileges. &lsquo;serviceUser&rsquo; is used if provided by a CDI GRPC plugin.
+- KB_SERVICE_USER: The username used to access the DB service and retrieve the role information with sufficient privileges.
-- KB_SERVICE_PASSWORD: The password of the user used to access the DB service and retrieve the role information. &lsquo;servicePassword&rsquo; is used if provided by a CDI GRPC plugin.
+- KB_SERVICE_PASSWORD: The password of the user used to access the DB service and retrieve the role information.
 Output of the action:
-- ROLE: A string representing the role of the replica.
+- ROLE: the role of the replica.
 It must be one of the names defined in the roles.
 - ERROR: Any error message if the action fails.
 Cannot be updated.</p>
 </td>